Parents struggle with the unfathomable -- burying their children

-(CNN)Holding candles and each other, community members in Parkland, Florida, gathered Thursday night to honor the 17 people who were gunned down at the local high school.
+Her daughter, Alyssa, 14, was among those killed Wednesday in the shooting at Marjory Stoneman Douglas High School in Parkland.
+Her funeral is Friday.

-As parents prepared funeral arrangements for their children, the father of one of the victims, Jaime Guttenberg, 14, spoke of his pain at Thursday's vigil.
+Fred Guttenberg, the father of another victim, spoke of his pain Thursday when community members gathered for a vigil honoring those killed.

-"I sent her to school yesterday," Fred Guttenberg said.
+"I sent her to school yesterday," Fred Guttenberg said of his 14-year-old daughter Jaime.
 "She was supposed to be safe.
 My job is to protect my children and I sent my kid to school."

 "What is unfathomable is that Jaime took a bullet and is dead," he paused, shaking his head.
 "I don't know what I do next...
 We are broken."